Beijzum/InfoLot/README.md

 - If the user edits the profile without changing the picture, then no picture is set.
 We want to make it so users don't have to change their picture every time.
 - The favourites button in the map doesn't accurately reflect the user's favourite status.
 We want to make it more accurate.
 - Users can reserve even if they're not logged in.
 We want to limit what non-users can do on our website.
 - Users can review a parking lot more than once.
--
+We want to limit what non-users can do on our website.
+- Confirming a spot without actually making a reservation still causes the spot to be taken.
+We want the spot to be taken only after the user confirms the reservation.
+- When reservations time-out it doesn't return the spot back to available.
+We want spots to be freed up after the reservation times out.

 ## 6. Features for Future